 A celebration of stellar and influential journalism from the New Statesman.

-Most of the great political and cultural writers of the recent past have written for the New Statesman.
-Many have been on its staff or were associates of it: HG Wells, George Bernard Shaw, JM Keynes, VS Pritchett, Paul Johnson, Christopher Hitchens and John Gray.
+Most of the great political and cultural writers of the recent past have written for The New Statesman.
+Many have been on its staff or were associates of it: among them George Bernard Shaw, John Maynard Keynes, V.S.
+Pritchett, Paul Johnson and John Gray.
 The most significant intellectual and cultural currents of the age ripple through its pages.
-Many of the radical causes of our times were launched in association with or in the pages of the New Statesman.
-For example, the Campaign for Nuclear Disarmament (CND) and Charter 88.
-There is, too, a rich history of illustration and cartoons to draw on, from Low's sketches of the great and the good to the gonzo art of Ralph Steadman and Will Self's early comic strips.
+Some of the radical causes of our times were launched in association with or in the pages of The New Statesman, for example, the Campaign for Nuclear Disarmament (CND) and Charter 88.
+There is, too, a rich history of illustration and cartoons to draw on, from Low's sketches of the great and the good to the gonzo art of Ralph Steadman.

 The book is more than an anthology.
-It tells the story of the New Statesman, from the eve of the First World War to the long aftermath of 9/11 and the Great Recession through which we are still passing.
+It tells the story of the New Statesman, from the eve of the First World War to the long aftermaths of 9/11 and the Great Recession.
 It looks forward as well as back, offering a unique and unpredictable perspective on the world.